Emanual20/Emanual20/README.md

   -->

 - 🔭 I’m currently a first year master student in Gaoling School of Artificial Intelligence(GSAI) of Renmin University of China(RUC).
-- 🔭 Before that, I earned my bachelor's degree from Nankai University, China.
+- 🔭 Before that, I earned my computer science bachelor's degree from Nankai University, China.
-- 📫 How to reach me: [My blog, last updated 2021-08-02](https://emanual20.github.io/OriginBlog)
 - 📫 How to reach some information related to nkucs: [NKUCS.ICU](https://nkucs.icu)
+- 📫 How to reach some information related to GSAI: [RUCGSAI.ICU](http://rucgsai.icu/)
 - U can check my CV in [link](https://github.com/Emanual20/Emanual20/blob/main/CV.pdf)

 ### Q&A 👋